chesslablab/chess-data/README.md

 It is up to you how to process the moves accordingly -- go into a loop till the player runs a valid move, ask them to please try again, play a sound, exit the game or whatever thing you consider appropriate.
 The important thing is that PGN Chess understands chess rules, internally replicating the game being played on the board.

 > **Side note**: PGN Chess games are actually run in the computer's memory.
-So, if it turns out that for whatever reason a player forgets to append the + symbol to their check moves, PGN Chess will anyway understand that it is a check move, as it is shown below.
+So, if it turns out that for whatever reason a player forgets to append the + symbol to their check moves, PGN Chess will anyway understand that it is a check move.
 The same thing goes for checkmate moves.

 ### 3. Game methods